rohitanish/Evotin/README.md

 # Evotin Blockchain based Voting Software

 This project is a web application that uses various Node.js packages and integrates with a MySQL database and a Ganache blockchain for implementing blockchain functionalities.
+Make sure to use sqlyog database, ganache and nodejs

 ## Table of Contents